vegaprotocol/specs/non-protocol-specs/0003-limited-network-life.md

 # Restoring a checkpoint
 The hash of the state file to be restored must me specified in genesis.
 Any validator will submit a transaction containing the checkpoint file.
 Nodes calculate the hash, if it doesn't match what's in genesis it's ignored otherwise the state is restored.
 This transaction can only be accepted once per life of the chain.
+When loading the asset definitions (which has to be done first) the network will compare the asset coming from the restore file with the genesis assets, one by one.
+If there is an exact match on asset id:
+- either the rest of the asset definition matches exactly in which case move to next asset coming from restore file.
+- or any of the part of the definition differ, in which case ignore the restore transaction.
+If the asset coming from the restore file is a new asset (asset id not matching any genesis assets) then ignore the restore transaction.(*)

+There should be a tool to extract all assets from the restore file so that they can be added to genesis block manually, should the validators so desire.

 # Taking limited network life into account
 - Market proposals would not be accepted for markets that would live past this date/time and new deposits would be prevented after end of life date.